 The History of 6167

 The Canadian National Railways in the 1930s developed their own design of the popular 4-8-4 ‘Northern type’ locomotive, which they named the ‘Confederation type’.
 A locomotive type was a name given to locomotives with a certain wheel arrangement.
 In 6167’s case, it has 4 leading or pilot wheels; small, un-powered wheels at the front.
 These wheels help with weight distribution, as well as to aid in guiding the locomotive down the tracks.
 These are followed by 8 driving wheels which are powered from the steam cylinders, and 4 trailing wheels under the cab which help support the firebox.
 Like the pilot wheels, trailing wheels are also un-powered.
 Over time, the uniquely Canadian ‘Confederation type’ name was dropped and replaced with the more common Northern moniker used on other North American railways.
 In total, Canadian National rostered 203 Northern type locomotives.

 Locomotive 6167 was one of those 203.
 Built by the Montreal Locomotive Works company in March 1940.
-It was soon based on Canada’s east coast, hauling passengers and supplies for the war effort between Moncton and Halifax.
+It was soon based on Canada’s east coast hauling passengers and supplies for the war effort between Moncton and Halifax.
 The locomotive was given the class designation of U-2-e.
 The ‘U’ stands for the wheel arrangement, which for CNR included both 4-8-4 and 4-8-2 (Mountain type) locomotives.
 The ‘2’ stands for the model designation, determined by design and order-specific factors such as cylinder size.
 Lastly, the ‘e’ stands for the order it came in.
 6167 was part of the 5th order of this class, hence the letter ‘e’.